-- 17.6 Where the Licensing Authority does act as a responsible authority and wishes to submit a representation, they may do so by assessing the application, visiting the premises if they feel it is appropriate to do so and look at the potential impact the application will have on the Licensing objectives.
-In addition, the Licensing Authority shall review their records to check the history of the premises and confidence in management and the level of compliance with conditions attached to the premises licences. - 17.7 Each responsible authority has equal standing and may act independently without waiting for representations from any other responsible authority. - 17.8 In cases where the Licensing Authority is also acting as responsible authority the Licensing Authority will ensure a separation of responsibilities within the authority to ensure procedural fairness and eliminate conflicts of interest.
-For example, the Licensing Authority will distinguish the licensing case officer with the officer nominated to act as the responsible authority by allocating clear and distinct functions.
+- Applications for new premises licences or club premises certificates - Applications to vary premises licences or club premises certificates - Personal licence applications on criminal grounds (only by the Police) - 17.3 Responsible Authorities are the public authorities specifically designated under the Licensing Act 2003 to be consulted on all licence applications and are also entitled to make representations.
+A full list of Responsible Authorities is attached as Appendix F. - 17.4 The Licensing Authority expect other responsible authorities, where they have concerns, to raise representations that fall within their remit.
+For instance, where there are concerns of crime and disorder, then the police should submit a representation. - 17.5 The Licensing Authority is not generally expected to act as a responsible authority on behalf of other parties such as residents.
+However, there may be times where the Licensing Authority may feel it is appropriate to do so.
+For instance, this may be where the relevant responsible authority have failed to take action and the Licensing Authority is aware of relevant grounds to make a representation. - 17.6 Where the Licensing Authority does act as a responsible authority and wishes to submit a representation, they may do so by assessing the application, visiting the premises if they feel it is appropriate to do so and look at the potential impact the application will have on the Licensing objectives.
+In addition, the Licensing Authority shall check the history of the premises, assess the level of confidence it has with management and the compliance with conditions of the licence. - 17.7 Each responsible authority has equal standing and may act independently without waiting for representations from any other responsible authority. - 17.8 In cases where the Licensing Authority is also acting as responsible authority the Licensing Authority will ensure a separation of responsibilities within the authority to ensure procedural fairness and eliminate conflicts of interest.
+For example, the Licensing Authority will distinguish the licensing case officer with the officer nominated to act as the responsible authority by allocating clear and distinct functions. - 17.9 The Licensing Act 2003 also permits Elected Members to make representations on their own behalf as well as on behalf of their constituents.
+Members of the public who are making representations may also request that their Ward Councillor speaks on their behalf at public hearings to determine applications. - 17.10 Representations about an application must be made in writing to the Council's Licensing Team within the statutory time limits.